Skip to content

 Priests must return a copy of the following documents to the Safeguarding Unit prior to the commencement of their appointment:

-• Valid Working with Children Check (WWCC) card (renewed every 5 years)
+• Valid employee Working with Children (WWC) check card (renewed every 5 years)

 • National Police Check certificate (renewed every 3 years)